N5GEH/n5geh.data_models/README.md

-**preliminary version**

 # Data Models Automation Utilities

-This repository contains a set of Python utility scripts designed to automatically keep JSON Schemas and OpenAPI documentation in sync with your data models.
-This automation is especially useful when data models change frequently, as it reduces manual work and the likelihood of inconsistencies.
+This repository contains a set of Python utility scripts designed to automatically keep **JSON Schemas** and **OpenAPI documentation** in sync with your **[pydantic](https://docs.pydantic.dev/latest/)** based data models for FIWARE-based IoT platform.

-## Overview

-The utilities include two main scripts:

-- **`serializer.py`**
-  Dynamically scans for data model classes (which extend from a common base) and serializes them as JSON Schemas.
-Every time a model is updated, this script can generate or update a corresponding JSON Schema file without hard-coding each model name.

-- **`openapi_generator.py`**
-  Converts the generated JSON Schemas into full-featured OpenAPI documents.
-It creates standardized API definitions by injecting default GET and POST operations for the IoT platform based on the JSON Schema, ensuring that your API documentation always mirrors the current state of your data models.
+This automation reduces manual work and the likelihood of inconsistencies, so that developers can focus on managing the data models, which  will be considered as the single source of truth.

+To use these utilities, the provided data models must follow some specific convention.
+For this, please refer to the [n5geh tutorials](https://github.com/N5GEH/n5geh.tutorials.data_model) or the [example data model](./example_building_automation/data_models.py) in this repository.

 ## Main Functionality